Namelocms/SquidSMS/README.md

 check phone in a few seconds and the message should be there
 ```
+## How it Works
+- The recipient's number will be prepended to the email domain address of the chosen carrier like this:
+  - `number = '5551234567', carrier = '@mms.att.net', recipient = '5551234567@mms.att.net'`
+- From there the SMTP server provided by google is connected to, using your email and password, and the message is sent to the new recipient email address
+- The message is then transmitted from that new email address to the phone associated with the number.
 ## Roadmap
 ### ☐ Implement custom GUI
 ### ☐ Add ability to recieve messages (if possible)